snorrien/blog/README.md

 # Features
 1. The logic of working with the server is implemented using saga effects.
-2. The entire interface is implemented using the React-bootstrap ui-library.
+2. The entire interface is implemented using the React-bootstrap.

 Stack & Technologies: React, React-bootstrap, React-router, Axios, Redux, Redux-saga, Git.